jadecobra/python_tdd_exercises/source/how_to/calculator.rst

   .. code-block:: python

-    AttributeError: module 'calculator' has no attribute 'subtract'
+    AttributeError: module 'src.calculator' has no attribute 'subtract'

 green: make it pass
 #################################################################################